-First, create a list of Ivy League School’s SAT test score expectations, set your study goals accordingly and set up a study plan for yourself.
+First, create a list of Ivy League School’s SAT score expectations, set your study goals accordingly and set up a study plan for yourself.
 Be determined towards conquering your goal and make that dream a reality.

 While you don’t need an exact 1600/1600 on the exam to gain admission, selected candidates tend to be in the top couple of percentiles.
-As per recent facts, there were nearly 10% of international students who were offered admissions across various undergraduate and postgraduate programs at Harvard in 2020.
+As per recent facts, there were nearly 10% of international students were offered admissions across various undergraduate and postgraduate programs at Harvard in 2020.
 More than 40,000 students had submitted their applications for admission to the Ivy League out of which 2,015 were offered admissions.
 If you want to be a part of the 10% you will have to do some hard work.
 Also, what has considered a great SAT score depends almost entirely on the Ivy League School that you have applied to.

 What’s a Great SAT Score for Ivy League Admission?